Unicast Routing – Link State Routing

-- Hello message (Type 1) – It is used by the routers to introduce itself to the other routers.
+- Hello message (Type 1) – It is used by the routers to introduce themselves to the other routers.

-- Database description message (Type 2) – It is normally send in response to the Hello message.
+- Database description message (Type 2) – It is normally sent in response to the Hello message.

-- Link-state request message (Type 3) – It is used by the routers that need information about specific Link-State packet.
+- Link-state request message (Type 3) – It is used by the routers that need information about specific Link-State packets.